peteroupc/peteroupc.github.io/graphics.md

 ### The Specification

-Define the _larger screen dimension_ as the larger of the screen width and the screen height.

 Limit 3-D graphics to the following:[^3]

 1. The maximum number of primitives that can be shown at a time is equal to screen width times screen height divided by 24.[^4] \(See also survey project in "[**Other Challenges and Projects**](#Other_Challenges_and_Projects)", later.)